riya-sharma04/Brain-Tumor-Detection/README.md

-🧠 Brain Tumor Detection using Machine Learning
+# 🧠 Brain Tumor Detection using Machine Learning

-A machine learning project for binary classification of brain tumor cases using a structured numerical dataset.
+A machine learning project for **binary classification of brain tumor cases** using a structured numerical dataset.
 The project covers data inspection, preprocessing, exploratory data analysis, feature selection, feature scaling, Logistic Regression model training, and performance evaluation.

-The project was developed in Python using Google Colab, with the final results visualized through a Power BI dashboard.
+The project was developed in **Python using Google Colab**, with the final results visualized through a **Power BI dashboard**.

+---

-📌 Project Overview
+## 📌 Project Overview

 The objective of this project is to build a machine learning classification model that distinguishes between two classes:

-* Normal
+* **Normal**
-* Tumor
+* **Tumor**

 The dataset contains a relatively small number of samples but a very large number of numerical features.
 To handle this high-dimensional structure, the workflow applies feature selection and scaling before training the classification model.

 The complete machine learning workflow is:

-Dataset → Data Inspection → Data Cleaning → Exploratory Data Analysis → Train-Test Split → Feature Selection → Feature Scaling → Logistic Regression → Prediction → Model Evaluation
+**Dataset → Data Inspection → Data Cleaning → Exploratory Data Analysis → Train-Test Split → Feature Selection → Feature Scaling → Logistic Regression → Prediction → Model Evaluation**

+---

-🎯 Objectives
+## 🎯 Objectives

 * Inspect and understand the dataset structure.
 * Clean and prepare the target variable.